mmoth-kurtis/MMotH-Fenics-UK/docs/index.md

----
-layout: home
-title: MMotH FEniCS UK
+## MMotH FEniCS UK

-description: Simulating left-ventricle mechanics using the finite element method with an embedded cell mechanics model
+Simulating left-ventricle mechanics using the finite element method (FEM) with an embedded cell mechanics model
-permalink: /
----

-This repository consists of code to simulate left-ventricle mechanics using the finite element method (FEM).

 # Overview